apache/druid/docs/querying/sql-window-functions.md

 >
 > Window functions are an [experimental](../development/experimental.md) feature.
 Development and testing are still at early stage.
 Feel free to try window functions and provide your feedback.
 > There are known issues where ORDER BY only works on ascending order and certain options may cause errors.
-> To use window functions, submit the context parameter `windowsAreForClosers: true` with your query.
+> Set the context parameter `windowsAreForClosers: true` to use window functions.

 Window functions in Apache Druid produce values based upon the relationship of one row within a window of rows to the other rows within the same window.
 A window is a group of related rows within a result set.
 For example, rows with the same value for a specific dimension.